 The map above-posted depicts how both Greek mythology and Christian mythology were conceived in the East and were appropriated by the Christian West as the two pillars that support the western civilization.

 In Medias Res(meaning “in the midst of things” in Latin) is the practice of beginning an epic or other narrative by plunging into a crucial situation that is part of a related chain of events; the narrative then goes directly forward, and exposition of earlier events is supplied byflashbacks.

+Book 1: "The Rage of Achilles" (Pride and Rage) Setting: the ninth year of the Trojan War; within the Achaean encampment Homer begins his epic poem with an apostrophe to the goddess Muse, imploring her to sing how Achilles' rage brings destruction to the Achaeans.
+Using an apostrophe, the speaker first commands the attention of his audience; at the same time, this rhetorical convention of invoking a higher authority (deity, Muse) helps endow Homer with credibility and authenticity.
 Why does the Archer God point his arrow at the Achaeans?
 How many days does Apollo's scourge against the Achaeans last?
 Before delivering his divine message, what guarantee does Calchas secure from Achilles?
 Why is Achilles enraged at Agamemnon?
 What does Thetis ask Zeus in favor of her son?
 Why does Hera take sides with the Trojans?

 Book 2: "The Great Gathering of Armies" (the catalog of the army) Why does Zeus send "a murderous dream" (7) to Agamemnon?
 Before attacking Troy for the decisive victory, what doss Agamemnon propose to do to boost the Achaeans' morale?
 When the rank and file of the Achaeans rush to their ships, who dissuade them from fleeing?